stitchdata/docs/_integration-schemas/xero/accounts.md

   - name: "SystemAccount"
     type: "string"
+    description: |
-    description: "If a system account, this field will contain the type of system account.
-Refer to [Xero's documentation](https://developer.xero.com/documentation/api/types#SystemAccounts) for a list of possible system account types."
+      If a system account, this field will contain the type of system account.
+Refer to [{{ integration.display_name }}'s documentation](https://developer.xero.com/documentation/api/types#SystemAccounts){:target="new"} for a list of possible system account types.
     doc-link: https://developer.xero.com/documentation/api/types#SystemAccounts

   - name: "BankAccountType"